George L. Smith State Park

 George L. Smith State Park is a 1634 acre Georgia state park located in Emanuel County.
 The park is named after George L. Smith, a former speaker of the Georgia House of Representatives and Emanuel County native.
 Attractions include a grist mill, covered bridge, and the dam of the Parrish Mill (built 1880).
 The park's location on a 412 acre mill pond dotted with many cypress trees makes it a destination for anglers and canoeists.
 The moderately-sized state park is in a remote location, making it an attraction for bird watchers and naturalists.
 Rare birds in residence include the great blue heron and the white ibis.

 The lake/dam and mill host a museum documenting the history of the site, along with selected artifacts from the old grist mill, as well as educational materials on the 15 Mile Creek watershed and estuary.

-Watson Mill, from 1880, still functions, although it is no longer used for grist.
+Parrish Mill, from 1880, still functions, although it is no longer used for grist.